JakeClark-chan/Object-Detection-for-AIC/README.md

 Note 1: Extract image_detection.zip and put image_detection.db same folder with this project or specify your path in `DB_NAME`.

 Note 2: Replace `ROOT_FOLDER` with your images root folder.
-Paths just work with Linux and MSys2.

 Run: `streamlit run app.py`